 Professional Fellowship awards are typically for three months.
 They provide opportunities for people working in developing Commonwealth countries to spend a short period of professional updating in the UK.
 Academic Staff Fellowships offer opportunities for a six-month period of postdoctoral research.
 These are available to Commonwealth citizens holding or returning to a teaching appointment in a university in the developing Commonwealth.

-You'll find more information on these and other funding opportunities is available at Commonwealth Scholarship and Fellowship Plan (CSFP).
+Information on these and other funding opportunities is available at the CSFP website.

 Royal Society Fellowships

 The Royal Society offers incoming fellowships for researchers from North America and Asia.
 The aim is to attract outstanding postdoctoral scientists to undertake high-quality research at a UK laboratory.

 The fellowships are available for up to two years for postdoctoral researchers in the USA and Canada and up to one year if you are from Asia.
 The Asian countries included are: